 Alas, with changes and communication across peoples, there is a dual growth in welfare and warfare.
 Sometimes the warfare and cruel aspects are below our visible threshold but deleterious nonetheless.

 Whether an invisible pathogen, or social discontent, visually imperceptible problems arise and eventually crystallize as serious problems.
-These were be quelled by entertaining distractions such as gladiatorial battles.
+These are quelled by entertaining distractions such as gladiatorial battles.

 But alongside continuing wars and a high frequency of invasions, there is an eventual decay and ruination of the empire.